R09524081/R09524081.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
+#excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-date: 2009-10-01
+date: 2024
 venue: 'preprint'
 slidesurl: 'https://arxiv.org/pdf/2406.03616'
 paperurl: 'https://arxiv.org/pdf/2406.03616'